braindotai/Watermark-Removal-Pytorch/README.md

 Removing Watermark

 optional arguments:
   -h, --help            show this help message and exit --image-path IMAGE_PATH
                         Path to the "watermarked" image.
---watermark-path WATERMARK_PATH
+  --mask-path MASK_PATH
                         Path to the "watermark" image.
   --input-depth INPUT_DEPTH
                         Max channel dimension of the noise input.
 Set it based on gpu/device memory you have available.
   --lr LR               Learning rate.
   --training-steps TRAINING_STEPS
                         Number of training iterations.
---show-steps SHOW_STEPS
+  --show-step SHOW_STEP
                         Interval for visualizing results.
   --reg-noise REG_NOISE
                         Hyper-parameter for regularized noise input.
---device DEVICE
-                    Device for pytorch, either "cpu" or "cuda".
+  --max-dim MAX_DIM     Max dimension of the final output image

 ```